magento/merchdocs/src/stores/compliance-gdpr.md

 - Examine the current [privacy policies]({% link stores/privacy-policy.md %}) for all of your Magento stores to ensure that they align with any applicable legal requirements (including, but not limited to GDPR and CCPA).

-- Update your your [Google settings]({% link stores/compliance-privacy-google.md %}) to ensure that they align with your legal obligations regarding the use of personal data.
+- Update your [Google settings]({% link stores/compliance-privacy-google.md %}) to ensure that they align with your legal obligations regarding the use of personal data.

 - Maintain transparency, and keep thorough documentation.